 Can I use my research to support a topic that would further the journal’s objectives?

-In other words, how can I package my research in a way that would be interesting and useful for the journal’s readers?
-This is what we call “framing” the right question.
-Journals care about their readers reactions to published content.
+In other words, how can you package your research in a way that would be interesting and useful for the journal’s readers?
+Structure your research paper to answer questions that would genuinely interest the journal’s audience.
+As you are well aware, journals care about their readers’ reactions to published content.
 Will their readers find your work engaging?
 Will they learn something new that can help them with their own work?
 These are the questions you should be answering in your article.
 Although your research might seem very specific, always think of the bigger picture and use your manuscript to show others why you spend hours slaving away pursuing the work you do!

 You can also find these resources plus information about the journal submission process in our FREE downloadable e-book: Research Writing and Journal Publication E-Book.